For some women that are suffering with infertility the cause may be an incapable womb or that they have had a hysterectomy.

 Surrogacy is also a good option for gay couples that wish to have a child.

 A surrogate can either be a traditional surrogate who uses her own eggs fertilised with either the male partners sperm or donor sperm.

-A gestational surrogate uses the intended mother’s eggs that are fertilised with the male partner’s sperm or donor sperm.
+A gestational surrogate uses either the intended mother’s eggs or donor eggs that are fertilised with the male partner’s sperm or donor sperm.
 The fertilised embryo is then placed in the surrogate’s womb through an IVF cycle.